fredilarsen/ModuleInterface/examples/WebPage/README.md

 ## Configuration of ModuleMasterHttp
  The master must have a correct network configuration for the network to which it is connected.
 This includes:
  - A unique MAC address, just fiddle with the MAC address in the sketch.
  - A unique IP address.
-The example use a fixed IP address for simplicity and to not be depending on a DHCP server being present.
+The Arduino example use a fixed IP address to demonstrate this and to not be depending on a DHCP server being present.
 Make sure that the assigned IP address is outside any DHCP pool in your router if you want this as a permanent setup.
  - The IP of your gateway, normally the router address.
 This is not strictly needed if the web server is on the same network segment.
  - The network mask for your network.
 Normally the mask is 255.255.255.0.